tir38/android-master-detail-nav-drawer/README.md

 ```

 To do this we'll use two more qualified resource directories.
-First let's set the dimenion for API19+ devices
+First let's set the dimension for API19+ devices

 `values-v19/dimens.xml`: